haberdashPI/vscode-master-key/notes.md

 REFACTOR: cleanup up and document code, make it nice and readable

-**TODO**: anything beyond this point needs to be organized and prioritized

-**TODO**: in document macro playback note the limitations of recording the keyboard (e.g. that it only records inserts)

 thoughts: things I must have to release:
 - the command palette like feature
 - keybinding documentation features